geoserver/geoserver/doc/en/user/source/services/wms/reference.rst

      - Generates a blank image
    * - PARTIALMAP
      - ``EXCEPTIONS=application/vnd.gs.wms_partial``
-     - This is a GeoServer vendor parameter and only applicable for getMap requests.
+     - This is a GeoServer vendor parameter and only applicable for GetMap requests.
 Returns everything that was rendered at the time the rendering process threw an exception.
 Can be used with the :ref:`WMS Configuration Limits <wms_configuration_limits>` to return a partial image even if the request is terminated for exceeding one of these limits.
 It also works with the ``timeout`` :ref:`vendor parameter <wms_vendor_parameters>`.
    * - JSON
      - ``EXCEPTIONS=application/json``
      - Simple Json representation.